jim-ardiansyah/icnbm-policies/contracts/ICN-BM_NIA_Gym_Facility_Use_and_Cost_Sharing_Agreement.md

 ## 10. Insurance Requirements

-NIA will maintain, throughout the Term, and provide ICN Bellevue a Certificate of Insurance evidencing:

-- Commercial General Liability insurance of at least $1,000,000 per occurrence / $2,000,000 aggregate, naming "Islamic Center of Nashville at Bellevue Mosque" as an additional insured for activities under this Agreement.
-- Student accident/medical insurance or equivalent coverage for NIA students participating in Gymnasium activities, consistent with NIA's standard school insurance program.
-- Workers' compensation insurance covering NIA staff, as required by Tennessee law.

 ICN Bellevue will maintain its own general liability, property, and umbrella insurance for the Gymnasium consistent with the Insurance & Legal Compliance Policy (ICN-15).

 ## 11. Access, Security & Keys